To Take Something Into Account

 This verb uses the kun'yomi of the kanji.
 You haven't learned that yet, so here's mnemonic to help you:

-If you want to take something into account, you'll need to える (かんが) about it really hard first.
-Please think about it really, really carefully, because it's bound to be in light of something, and we need to know what that something is.
+If you want to take something into account, you'll need to 考える (かんが) about it really hard first.
+And when you do that thinking, it has to be in light of lots of other factors.
+Taking all those factors into account will help guide your next move, you know?

 無料のサービスであることに鑑み、参加人数には制限を設けさせていただきます。